SamProell/phd-thesis-digitalcardio/proposal/thesis-proposal.md

   scenarios.
 Using these results we devise recording protocols that could be applied on a larger scale.
-- Identify suitable data sources (public and internal) and corresponding clinical challenges that can be addressed with modern approaches in artificial intelligence.
+- Identify suitable data sources (public and internal) and corresponding clinical challenges that can be addressed with modern approaches in AI.